Tim Vine: Stand-up

 In 1996, Vine met Lee Mack at the Comedy Lounge in Kingston-Upon-Hull.
 Mack was competing in The Gong Show, where up to ten comedians try to last for a full five minute slot, hoping to beat the Gong and not get voted off by the public.
 Mack inadvertently did a couple of Vine's jokes, to which the audience shouted "Tim Vine".
 When Mack came off stage, he asked a man who Tim Vine was, and got the reply "He plays here quite a bit."
-The man was Tim Vine.
+The man he had asked was Tim Vine.
 The pair later worked together on The Sketch Show, Not Going Out and Let's Play Darts for Comic Relief.

-The comedian has regularly appeared at the Edinburgh Festival Fringe, with shows such as The Tim Vine Shambles and The Tim Vine Fiasco (1995) - which won him the Perrier Newcomer Award - then Tim Vine Flat Out (1998), I'm Vine Thanks and Tim Vine and the Minotaur (1999).
+The comedian has appeared at the Edinburgh Festival Fringe, with shows such as The Tim Vine Shambles and The Tim Vine Fiasco (1995) - which won him the Perrier Newcomer Award - then Tim Vine Flat Out (1998), I'm Vine Thanks and Tim Vine and the Minotaur (1999).
 In 2006, he had a large advertising hoarding erected featuring his name and image, with a small sub-heading "...is not appearing at this year's Edinburgh Festival."
 Vine appeared at the Pleasance Courtyard for the first two weeks of the 2008 Edinburgh Festival Fringe performing a show entitled Punslinger.

-He appeared at the Christian festival, Spring Harvest, in 2007, 2008 and 2013 alongside John Archer at Skegness and Minehead, and at the Cambridge Theatre in May 2007 for a show entitled Tim Vine, Live in Concrete.

-Vine's UK comedy tours include Current Puns (2006) and Punslinger (2008).
-In July 2008, he recorded a performance at the Bloomsbury Theatre in London, which was released as a new DVD entitled So I Said To This Bloke... on 27 October 2008.
-His third tour, The Joke-amotive, took place during February and March 2010, with a DVD of the show released in November 2011.
-Vine's Tim Timinee Tim Timinee Tim Tim to You tour recording was released in 2016, followed by Sunset Milk Idiot (2019).
-Vine's support act is usually Britain's Got Talent's comedy magician John Archer.

-In a BBC Radio Wales interview with Behnaz Akhgar (12 October 2021), Vine revealed that he had intended to perform a new stand-up show at the 2020 Edinburgh Fringe but this was delayed until at least 2022 due to the covid pandemic.
+In a BBC Radio Wales interview with Behnaz Akhgar (12 October 2021), Vine revealed that he had intended to perform a new stand-up show at the 2020 Edinburgh Fringe but Breeeep! was delayed until 2022 due to the COVID-19 pandemic.
+Vine released a CD entitled Tim Vine Edinburgh Festival Diary, recorded each day at the Fringe.
+The Breeeep! tour (2023) sold out at many venues.
+However, September 21's show was relocated after the original venue cancelled due to the 2023 United Kingdom reinforced autoclaved aerated concrete crisis.

-Many of Vine's jokes have been falsely attributed to Tommy Cooper, many being in Cooper's style; the West End show about Cooper actually features some of Vine's jokes.
+Many of Vine's jokes have been falsely attributed to Tommy Cooper, being in Cooper's style; the West End show about Cooper actually features some of Vine's jokes.